Avoid receding hairline (for men)

-One of the documented benefits of Cedar wood Essential Oil is its effectiveness in reducing hair loss.
-As well as a few skin conditions, it also is effective in treating arteriosclerosis, diuretic, cellulite, urinary infections, tuberculosis, water retention, anxiety and ids in sleep.
+One of the documented benefits of Cedarwood Essential Oil is its effectiveness in reducing hair loss.
+As well as a few skin conditions, it also is effective in treating arteriosclerosis, diuretic, cellulite, urinary infections, tuberculosis, water retention, anxiety and aids in sleep.
 This oil has an earthy aroma which is both relaxing and grounding.
 It contains the highest amount of sesquiterpenes- a hydrocarbon group found in essential oils.
-Sesquiterpenes aerates, at a certain level, are what release the toxins and allows good circulation as well.
+Sesquiterpenes aerate, at a certain level, are what release the toxins and allows good circulation as well.
 This is the reason Cedar wood oil is good as a powerful decongestant of lymph nodes, and great for hair re-growth and moisturizes skin as well.

 The answer is yes.
-Cedar wood oil is also one of the most treasured herbal home-remedies to treat baldness.
+Cedar wood oil is also one of the most treasured herbal home remedies to treat baldness.
 Several scientific studies show that the cedar wood oil has been proven to treat hair loss.
-The rationale behind it is the high concentration of the sesquiterpenes compounds in the cedar wood oil, which are similar to the hemoglobin of the blood.
+The rationale behind it is the high concentration of the sesquiterpenes compounds in the cedar wood oil, which is similar to the hemoglobin in the blood.
 These oxygenate, on the cellular level, promoting circulation and removing toxins in the body.
-Cedar wood oil also has astringent and antiseptic properties that efficiently cleanse the scalp, removing impurities and relieving irritation and itchiness.
+Cedar wood oil also has astringent and antiseptic properties that effectively cleanse the scalp, removing impurities and relieving irritation and itchiness.
 Another medicinal property of cedar wood oil regarding hair loss is its antiseborrheic properties, which efficiently help in regulating the sweat gland secretion in the scalp.
 In general, cedar wood oil is one of the best natural oils in promoting hair growth.

 What types of infection cause the hairline to recede?